 The NFL embraces the digital era

 Over the last decade, fantasy football is to thank for the soaring and sustained popularity of the NFL.
-It has become a massive $19 billion business industry; the Fantasy Sports Trade Association estimates that of the 57 million people in the United States and Canada who play fantasy sports, 40 million alone are playing fantasy football.
+Fantasy sports has become a massive $7 billion dollar industry; the Fantasy Sports Trade Association estimates that of the 59 million people in the United States and Canada who play fantasy sports, 80% are playing fantasy football.
 People bet big money to be in fantasy football leagues and therefore have a lot riding on each NFL game.
 Therefore, they enthusiastically tune in to watch each of their players throughout the NFL season, even if their actual team is less than stellar.
 That fantasy football has become so mainstream and so intertwined with NFL football means that the latter will continue to remain as popular as ever.

 The Bottom Line: While serious political, health and social issues have recently plagued the NFL, do they merit the abandonment of longtime fans, or are they overreacting?
-Do you still devote most Sundays to watching the NFL?
+Do you still devote time to watching the NFL?